-- ✓ Prekindergarten Supply baked goods, serve, and clean up at Open House in May - ✓ Kindergarten Supply food for, set up, and clean-up for Back-to-School Night in August - ✓ First Grade Family Picnic & Carnival in October - ✓ Second Grade Family Picnic & Carnival in October - ✓ Third Grade "Grandparents & Special Friends Day" in March - ✓ Fourth Grade Coordinate Kids Can in November and take down of chairs and scenery clean-up for Holiday Show in December - ✓ Fifth Grade Supply baked goods, set up of chairs, and stage scenery/decorations of the Holiday Show in December - ✓ Sixth Grade Arrange for invitations, setup, food, decorations, and cleanup for Graduation Brunch in June - ✓ Seventh Grade Arrange for invitations, setup, refreshments, decorations, programs, and cleanup for Graduation ceremony in June - ✓ Eighth Grade Haunted House in October and Alumni Day in November
+- ✓ Prekindergarten Help with Graduation Brunch (work a shift) - ✓ Kindergarten Help with set-up for Grandparents Day (work a shift) - ✓ First Grade Work a carnival games shift at the Family Picnic & Carnival in October.
+If the Family Picnic & Carnival is cancelled than the assignment will be, help with Grandparents and Special Friend's Day. - ✓ Second Grade Work a carnival games shift at the Family Picnic & Carnival in October.
+If the Family Picnic & Carnival is cancelled that the assignment will be, help with Graduation in June. - ✓ Third Grade "Grandparents & Special Friends Day" in March/April - ✓ Fourth Grade Take down of chairs and scenery clean-up for Holiday Show in December. - ✓ Fifth Grade Set up of chairs, and stage scenery/decorations of the Holiday Show in December. - ✓ Sixth Grade Arrange for invitations, setup, food, decorations, and cleanup for Graduation Brunch in June. - ✓ Seventh Grade Arrange for invitations, setup, refreshments, decorations, programs, and cleanup for Graduation ceremony in June. - ✓ Eighth Grade Haunted House in October and Alumni Day in November.